Chxrls/Chxrls/README.md

 # ✨ About Me:
-I'm Charls, a third year computer science student.
-I’m also a graphic designer and has a passion for motion graphics.
+I'm **Charls**, a *third year* computer science student.
+I’m also a *graphic designer* and has a passion for motion graphics.
 I also like japanese media.

 # 🤓 Languages, Frameworks and Applications I Use